HoneyTauOverTwo/DSPSeedSearch/README.md

 # DSPSeedSearch

-This mod uses BepInEx to inject into the game: https://github.com/BepInEx/BepInEx/releasesIt was originally created for [Francis John's playthrough](https://www.youtube.com/watch?v=1qjqsdjLJ9A)
+This mod uses BepInEx to inject into the game: https://github.com/BepInEx/BepInEx/releases.
+It was originally created for [Francis John's playthrough](https://www.youtube.com/watch?v=1qjqsdjLJ9A)

 ## How to install